aniljava/gokv/README.md

 ## Goal
 Create a simple Key Value data store backed by a file.
 Based on configuration, can either be cached or inmemory system.

-# Soft ACID

-Soft in a sense that it ACID is not top most priority for this version.
-Atomicity, Consistency, Isolation, Durability

 ## Notes on data HashTable